Princess Knight: Reception

 Widely considered a classic, Princess Knight was very popular with girls in Japan by the time of its original release.
 One of the author's most popular works in Japan, it has been labeled as "a fascinating piece of anime history ... that's withstood the test of time" by Bamboo Dong of ANN.
 In 2005, Japanese television network TV Asahi conducted a "Top 100" online web poll and nationwide survey; Princess Knight placed 74th in the online poll and 71st in the survey.
 In 2006, TV Asahi conducted another online poll for the top one hundred anime, and Princess Knight did not make the general list, but ranked 77th in the "Celebrity List".
 After Vertical's statement that it would publish Princess Knight, critics Chris Butcher and Deb Aoki deemed it as one of the most anticipated manga announced at Comic-Con.
 In the following year, it was considered one of the best new "kids/teen" manga by critics Carlo Santos and Shaenon Garrity at Comic-Con.
-Aoki, for About.com, selected it as the second best new shōjo released in 2011 after Sailor Moon, stating it "can seem a little dated and quaint compared to its contemporary counterparts, but it's no less charming and fun to read."
+Aoki, for About.com, selected it as the second best new shōjo manga released in 2011 after Sailor Moon, stating it "can seem a little dated and quaint compared to its contemporary counterparts, but it's no less charming and fun to read."
 Gravett included Princess Knight on his book 1001 Comics You Must Read Before You Die.

 Its art has been well received by critics, including Sizemore, Joseph Luster of Otaku USA, Wildsmith, Chris Kirby of The Fandom Post, and by Mautner, who stated, "Visually, Knight is a stunning achievement."
 On the other hand, Carlo Santos and Silverman of ANN said its art style may not appeal to modern readers, with Silverman deeming it a great "deterrent".
 Kirby wrote that Princess Knight is "a pleasure to look at, fun to read, and a piece of entertainment that excels at entertaining more than anything."
 Sizemore praised it as it "constantly delivering thrills at each turn," contrasting to Wildsmith, who considered the episodic nature of the series "chaotic and unfocused".
 Although also commended the formula, Santos stated the story in overall "has its weaknesses" and "allows itself ... logical loopholes."
 Luster asserted initially it focused too much in gags which "could easily become a tiresome formula", but the action in late chapters overcomes it.
 Sizemore called it "fun" but "deeply flawed in its storytelling."
 Shaun A. Noordin of The Star asserted, "The memorable characters, adventure, drama and comedy (not to mention a framework for exploring issues such as feminism, gender equality and identity) are all there, but the barrage of story arcs made it difficult for us to be invested in the narrative."